tsgates/arch-wiki-markdown/wiki/Streaming_With_Icecast.md

 IceCast configuration to start the daemon with a different user, then you need to edit the getPID function into the init script: getPID() { pgrep -u <USER_NAME> icecast 2>/dev/null }

-The default log path, /var/log/icecast, is not created automatically, so you will need to either create that folder and chown to the user in the changeowner lines, change the log path, or disable logging.
-Be aware that by turning changeowner on, all paths are relative to the home directory of that user.
-You will have to edit all paths manually.
-A good choice might be to create a new user "icecast" and set its home directory to /usr/share/icecast.
-Create there a directory "log" and do not forget to give the ownership to icecast.

 Icecast paths
 -------------